-Croft Farm Holiday Cottages is in Molygrove in Wales.
+Croft Farm & Celtic Cottages is in Molygrove in Wales.
 It is about a four and a half hour drive from London.

 Set amongst stunning Welsh countryside, there are 10 self-catering cottages available and each have different capacities.
 The establishment is run by Andy and Sylvie, a lovely couple, who ensured that we had a peaceful and relaxing holiday.

 We were booked into Meadow Cottage, about 1 mile away from Croft Farm (where the other cottages and the farm and leisure centre are) but it is a beautiful cottage with stunning views from the living room and back garden.